brendt/stitcher.io/src/content/blog/2025-09-11-impact-charts.md

 ![](/resources/img/blog/impact-chart/03.svg)

+Important to note here is that there is no fixed set of criteria.
+You choose whatever you feel is important enough.
+For this blog post, I simplified the example a bit.
+In my real one I also include "meaningful impact", for example.

-Now it was a matter of rating every project for every impact category.
+Moving on, now it was a matter of rating every project for every impact category.
 I decided on a scale from 1 to 5: `--` meant the biggest or most negative impact; `-` a little less; `±` was neutral, and then there was `+`, and `++` as well for positive impact.
 I didn't have any strict rules on what each value meant, I figured I'd just start and see where I'd end up.

 There was one issue, though: halfway through my ratings, I realized I wasn't completely honest.
 I was rating these projects based on what I _wanted_ them to be, rather than what they actually were.
 So I took a new paper and started again, this time forcing myself to be truly honest.
 That wasn't easy to do, but eventually I ended up with this: